 Ah, federalism!
 Debate over the appropriate balance of power between states and the federal government has been a mainstay of American politics for much of our history, of course.
 So, is this topic another one of David’s civics 101 discussions, or is something big and new in the field of federalism?

 But, it’s really more than that.
-In the last 20 years, federalism has been re-animated as a legal and politicla philosophy, first by the Right in the 1990s and now by the Left.
-Conservatives first acquired enough control of the courts to make some inroads into limiting federal power over the states, even as liberals expanded federal reach in health care, environmental, and education policies.
-More recently, liberals have embraced federalism to justify states’ liberalization on culture war issues, like gay marriage, and the “blue state” economic governing model.
+In the last 20 years, federalism has been re-animated as a legal and political philosophy, first by the Right in the 1990s and now by the Left.
+In the ’90s (and a bit before) conservatives acquired enough control of the courts to make some inroads into limiting federal power over the states, even as liberals managed to expand federal reach in health care, environmental, and education policies.
+More recently, liberals have embraced federalism to justify states’ liberalization on culture war issues like gay marriage and also on some “blue state” economic policies.
 And, as we discussed recently, Tea Party states governments have created their mirror images, and far

 I’ll open on Monday by trying to sum up where we stand on federalism issues and how we got here.
 Then, we can debate the notion of whether more state and less federal power is the answer to our polarized society.